 Needless to say, fast-acting brakes must be able to apply and withstand tremendous pressure.
 And because these aircraft are homebuilt, the landing gear and braking system installation process must be simple enough for the average STOL competitor to do it safely.
 Performance and ease of use must both be considered during the design process.

-Aircraft Brake Materials
+Aircraft Braking System Materials

 Some common materials used for aircraft brakes and landing gear include: